Lucky Norway family wins national lottery three times

 Each time the 29-year old petrol station attendant from tiny Austevoll island off Norway's west coast gives birth, someone in her family wins the national lottery.

-"This is completely insane... we don't even play the lottery that often," Oksnes said only days after the family collected 12.2 million crowns with their third lottery win in six years.
+"This is completely insane... we don't even play the lottery that often," Oksnes said only days after the family collected 12.2 million crowns ($2.12 million) with their third lottery win in six years.

 Oksnes, who serves hot dogs at a petrol station, gave birth to her first child in 2006 just one day after her father Leif won 4.2 million crowns on the national lottery.